bytecodealliance/wasm-micro-runtime/README.md

 - **[multi-module](./samples/multi-module)**: Demonstrating the [multiple modules as dependencies](./doc/multi_module.md) feature which implements the [load-time dynamic linking](https://webassembly.org/docs/dynamic-linking/).
 - **[ref-types](./samples/ref-types)**: Demonstrating how to call wasm functions with argument of externref type introduced by [reference types proposal](https://github.com/WebAssembly/reference-types).
 - **[wasm-c-api](./samples/wasm-c-api/README.md)**: Demonstrating how to run some samples from [wasm-c-api proposal](https://github.com/WebAssembly/wasm-c-api) and showing the supported API's.
+- **[socket-api](./samples/socket-api/README.md)**: Demonstrating how to run wasm tcp server and tcp client applications, and how they communicate with each other.
 - **[workload](./samples/workload/README.md)**: Demonstrating how to build and run some complex workloads, e.g. tensorflow-lite, XNNPACK, wasm-av1, meshoptimizer and bwa.